antaresproject/docs/docs/services/twig.md

 FooObject is instanceof('Antares\\Foo\\FooObject')
 ```

-Executes the test checking whether the class object is an object's instance the name (class) of which is transferred in the argument.
+Executes the test which checks whether the class object is an object's instance whose name (class) is being transmitted in the argument.

 ## Function's Structure

-Due to the project's requirements, it may be essential to implement a dedicated twig function that extends the engine's functionality.
-An example of a basic class that defines such an extension is the code below:
+Due to the project's needs it may be essential to implement dedicated twig function which extends engine's functionality.
+An example of a basic class defining such an extension is the code below:

 ```php
 <?php